 I was late to the hunt.
 Fenn hid the treasure in 2010.
-As soon as I read his nine-clue poem, I knew just where to start.
+As soon as I read his nine-clue poem, it felt like it was right in my neighborhood.

-A thousand hours of research and field searches later, I’d solved the last clue, “If you’ve been wise and found the blaze, look quickly down, your quest to cease.”
+A thousand hours of research and field searches later, I thought I'd solved the last clue, “If you’ve been wise and found the blaze, look quickly down, your quest to cease.”

 I was systematically “looking quickly down” in the area where Fenn’s poem led when it was announced in June, 2020 that the chest was found (Picture shows Fenn looking through the loot after finder took it back to meet Fenn).
 I’d zeroed in on a location on the Northfork, between Cody and Yellowstone.

 As a boy aged 4 to 19, Fenn traveled this road every summer for 15 years with his family who traveled from Texas to spend their summers in Yellowstone.
-Fenn absolutely loved the wilderness between Cody and West Yellowstone.
+Then he returned the same way every year as an adult.
+Fenn absolutely loved the area between Cody and West Yellowstone.

 This sounds trite but I wanted to solve the poem more than I wanted that chest.
 I felt like I was in Fenn's head.
 Had I found it, I’d have left the chest, half the treasure and a note for the next finder.
 I enjoyed the thrill of the chase so much I wanted it to continue for everyone else.